-In this post, I’m going to show you a flagstone walkway and steps that I was asked to resurface with new flagstone due to salt deterioration and age.
+In this post, I’m going to show you a flagstone walkway and steps that I was asked to resurface with new flagstone, this was due to salt damage, deterioration and age.

 A safe alternative to salt would be sand or cat little and don’t get fooled by some new products that appear and claim to be eco-friendly etc. Check carefully as most still contain harmful ingredients.